Footage details interaction between WPD officer and Wichita mayor

 “I’ve heard from folks that body cams are manipulated.
 And I didn’t believe it because the police chief told me no – body cameras are on every time you interact with someone.”

-Whipple said he was;t trying to “pull the mayor card” when calling Layton to report the incident.
+Whipple said he wasn’t trying to “pull the mayor card” when calling Layton to report the incident.

-Whipple maintains this incident leads to further questions about the WPD body camera policy.
+Whipple maintains this incident leads to further questions about the WPD policy.

+Officers do not have cameras recording for their entire shift but are expected to “make every effort to activate” the camera to record citizen contact.

 The Fraternal Order of Police has since responded to the video.